Baqtiyar/devops-lab/README.md

 ## 🌟 Why DevOps?

-- 🔹 The global DevOps market size is expected to see exponential growth in the next few years.
-It is expected to grow to **$38.11 billion by 2029**.
+- 🔹 The global DevOps market size is expected to see exponential growth📈 in the next few years.
+It is expected to grow to **$38.11 billion by 2029**, which is amazing 🤯.
 - 🔹 With DevOps, organizations can boost **speed**, **quality**, and **security** — while saving significant time, effort, and costs.